The Spin Gromov-Witten/Hurwitz correspondence for $\mathbb{P}^1$: Neutral fermions and spin Hurwitz numbers

 \item For any strict partition $\lambda \in \SP$ and even positive integer $r$, the action of the completed cut-and-join operator $\mc{F}^B_{r+1}$ of type B is given by

 where $p_{r+1}$ is the usual symmetric power-sum of odd index. \end{itemize} \end{proposition}

 In the next sections, we will also make use of some useful properties of the B-Okounkov--Pandharipande operators.
+Once again, the properties involves the functions \labelcref{eqn:fnctns:notation}.
 We recall them here for the reader's convenience, and refer to \cite{GKL21} for a proof.

 \begin{proposition} The B-Okounkov--Pandharipande operators satisfy the following properties. \begin{itemize} \item \textup{\textsc{Vacuum expectation values:}}

 \item \textup{\textsc{Parity relations:}}